KnowledgeCaptureAndDiscovery/OBA/docs/features.md

 - Delete a existing resource `DELETE /persons/{id}`

-## Generate SPARQL queries
+## Generating SPARQL query templates

-For each of the previous paths, OBA generates the related queries
+For each of these paths, OBA generates the SPARQL queries that are necessary to retrieve them from a target SPARQL endpoint.

-## Generate a Python Server
+## Generating a Python Server

-OBA can generate a Python Server using [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator) and [Connexion](https://github.com/zalando/connexion) and integrate the previous queries with the server.
+OBA generates a Python Server using [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator) and [Connexion](https://github.com/zalando/connexion), integrating the SPARQL queries with the server.

 ### Authorization

 OBA supports authorization using Firebase as backend.
-The methods POST, PUT, DELETE require log-in and the resources are stored in a namespace (graph) per user.
+When using POST, PUT and DELETE methods with a Knowledge Graph, OBA requires log-in per user.
+OBA separates the contributions and editions of each user in a different named graph, the user id as the id named graph URI.

 ## Other features

-- Filter the paths: Select the classes to expose.g
+- Filter the paths: OBA allows selecting a subset of the classes to expose, as large ontologies may lead to big specifications.
 - Read an OpenAPI base file with the description, documentation and servers of the API.